2026 VETQI Summit Melbourne

 Craig is recognised for his evidence-based approach, collaborative leadership and commitment to a high-quality, responsive VET system that delivers strong outcomes for learners, industry and the broader community.

-David Jepson
+David Jepsen

 Director - RTO Accountants,